Skip to content

 When you apply, you will need to bring the following documents:

 Yes.
-International students going to school in the United States should file an IRS form 8843 whether you have to file a tax return or not.
+International students going to school in the United States must file an IRS form 8843.
+Even if you don't have to pay taxes, you still need to file a form.
 Forms and tax returns typically must be filed before April 15th each year.

 Snow College cannot provide you specific tax advice so you should carefully consider your own situation and determine what tax form to file.